Reeti4cyber/Red-vs-Blue-Team-Project/README.md

 #### For these type of activities where the attacker tries to access the webdav server, following alarms an mitigation strategies are recommended:
  - - #### Alarm

-         - Set an  alert in case any unauthorized machine/IP tries to access this directory.
+         - Set an  alert in case any unauthorized machine/IP tries to access to the webserver.
+         - Set an alert any user access the web server.
          - Set a threshold to 1 for this alert.
+         - Set an  alert in case of any outbound traffic from the server.

 - - #### System Hardening

          - Disable weddav on the server.
          - This folder should not be accessible via webinterface.
          - Configure firewall to restrict the access to this folder.
+               - Add an access list of IP’s , users and devices.
+               - Add a rule to block unknown Ip’s and users.
          - All the files that have description of this folder should be moved to safer location and should be encrypted.
+         - Add a strong password and enforce multi factor authentication to access this server.

 ###  Identify the reverse shell and meterpreter traffic.